chho-work/biovision/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------

 4. Antimicrobial disks name detection and recognition.
-    - *NB Name*: 4_CRAFT-Text-Detect.ipynb
-    - *Description*: The name of antimicrobial disk is printed at the top of each disk.
+The name of antimicrobial disk is printed at the top of each disk.
 The names are abbreviated like, for example: GEN(acronym for Gentamicin), CB100(acronym for Clarithromycin), or ENO15(acronym for Enrofloxacin).
 This nb rotates the letters into its right position for text recognition using tessearct.

+    - **NB Name**: 4_CRAFT-Text-Detect.ipynb
     - [![Open In Collab](https://colab.research.google.com/assets/colab-badge.svg)]()(completion: 80%)

 Skew Images                               |  Deskew Images with Rotation